 This course will cover the scope of regulations concerning aviation and how they impact the pilot.
-The course will provide the basic understanding of the human factors concepts including psychological and physiological limitations of humans operating in complex environments.
-In addition, the course will include an in-depth study of Crew Resource Management, which involves an understanding of the flight deck environment and the proper utilization of resources available to the aviator.
+The course will provide basic understanding of the human factors concepts including psychological and physiological limitations of humans operating in complex environments.
+In addition, the course will include an in-depth study of Crew Resource Management, which involves understanding of the flight deck environment and the proper utilization of resources available to the aviator.

 Measurable Learning Outcomes

 - Identify human error in real-world operations and ways to avert or handle those errors.

 - Describe hypoxia's physiological effects on pilot performance and list or identify strategies necessary to avoid or effectively manage them.

 - Identify or describe the major visual and auditory perceptual limitations that affect pilot performance and the strategies necessary to effectively manage them.

 - Compare and contrast the vestibular and somatosensory systems' limitations and identify the somatogyral and somatographic illusions they create that lead to spatial disorientation.
 (SD)

 - Analyze the effects of noise, poor health choices, fatigue and sleep disruption, and acceleration on pilot performance and identify strategies necessary to reduce their effects.

 - Summarize specific examples of how physiological, perceptual, and cognitive limitation as well as difficulties with automated systems, have contributed to aircraft accidents and/or incidents.